Sent as SMS: Meaning Behind the Delivery Switch

 If you’re ready to bring more structure to your messaging process, sign up for a free trial or book a demo with Textellent today!

-A few reasons include the recipient isn’t using RCS, or there’s no active internet connection via Wi-Fi or mobile data.
+A few reasons include the recipient isn’t using Rich Communication Services (RCS), or there’s no active internet connection via Wi-Fi or cellular internet.

 When that happens, your phone falls back to SMS unless you’ve turned off SMS fallback for tighter control.
 This message can also appear due to a temporary bug, device settings, or app issues, especially on Android phones using Google Messages.